mantisbt-plugins/csv-import/doc/readme.txt

 Take care that this importing functionality can make a mess in your database.
 It is recommanded that you make a backup of your database before importing.

+Dates can be given with timestamp, "European" (d-m-y) or American (m/d/y) format.

 1. In the "Manage" menu, select "Import CSV file".